Did someone make your T-shirts into a crappy T-shirt quilt? Do you look at it and just want to cry? Or worse, leave it folded up in the drawer?

 Can a T-shirt be removed from a completed T-shirt quilt?
 The Short Answer: No. It would ruin the quilt.

 Remember back to middle school when you told your 6th grade science teacher that your dog ate your homework but in reality you forgot it at home?
 No, maybe that was just me.
+(And I didn't even have a dog!)
 But dogs really do eat things other than middle school homework; sometimes they take chunks out of beautiful T-shirt quilts!
 You wouldn't believe some of the calls we've gotten about dogs and repairing quilts.